 Clinical Counseling Program

 BAWAR is proud to introduce our Clinical Counseling Program as of 2018.
-Individuals, families and/or couples can receive up to twenty, no-fee sessions with a mental-health clinician, registered within the state of California.
+Individuals, families and/or couples can receive up to fifteen, no-fee sessions with a mental-health clinician, registered within the state of California.
 Although each clinician may differ in style and/or theoretical orientation, the overall Clinical Program of BAWAR is informed by an anti-oppression, multicultural, humanistic framework, influenced by feminist, narrative and liberation psychologies.

 Typically, sessions are held once per-week for fifty minutes.
 Although our clinical program offers what is considered ‘brief therapy’, individuals seeking clinical counseling can expect to address complex issues including, though not limited to: